Welcome to the Department of Physics.

 Our teaching is strongly linked to the other departments of Physics in the University of London, particularly through collaborative teaching agreements for the MSci fourth year.
 Royal Holloway is also a leading member of the South East Physics Network (SEPnet) – a consortium of six institutions that provides advanced research opportunities and a regional programme of outreach and employer engagement.

 We are proud to be one of only six Physics Departments in the UK to have achieved Champion status in the Institute of Physics’ Project Juno, which aims to address a range of equal opportunity issues including the current under-representation of women in Physics.
+We also hold a Silver Athena SWAN award which recognises our staff and students benefit from an inclusive environment where equality of opportunity is valued.
+We are committed to continuing our good practice and promoting good practice to all.

 We run a vibrant summer internship programme for our students, as well as for visitors from overseas.
 This programme is coordinated with national and international laboratories and our regional research partners.
 It offers a wide range of both academic research and industrial placements to undergraduate students for a six to eight week period over the summer vacation.